aoifeburckhardt/breweryDB-repo/readme.md

 **Start the app**

 1. Navigate to the folder you want to place the app in.
+2. Navigate to distilled-sch-aburckhardt

-2. Run the following commands one by one:
+3. Run the following commands one by one:

 - git clone https://github.com/aoifeburckhardt/distilled-sch-aburckhardt.git
 - npm install